Breastfeeding Tips After A Cesarean Delivery

 For the most part, while you are still in the hospital, the doctors will give you pain relievers to help you manage.

 I personally hated the strong pain relievers because I had a hard time breastfeeding and I am super sensitive to medicine.
 For my first c-section, I was given strong pain relievers after the surgery but I was so nauseous from it and then got incredibly itchy!
-This was awful because when I should have been resting, I couldn’t because the drugs made me so itchy and uncomfortable!
+This was terrible because that’s when I should have been resting, I couldn’t rest because the drugs made me so itchy and uncomfortable!

 If you know you are this sensitive to meds and are about to have a c-section, let the doctors know this so your recovery won’t be as bad as mine!